Overview

 • Avoiding and Defending Religious Discrimination Claims in the Workplace, Stafford Publications Audiocast, October 2008 (author and speaker)

-• Arbitration: Still a Good Idea for Employers?, 2008 HR Southwest, Human Resources Conference and Exposition, Forth Worth, TX, October 2008
+• Arbitration: Still a Good Idea for Employers?, 2008 HR Southwest, Human Resources Conference and Exposition, Fort Worth, TX, October 2008

-• On the Cutting Edge: Employment Law Update, 2008 HR Southwest, Human Resources Conference and Exposition, Forth Worth, TX, October 2008
+• On the Cutting Edge: Employment Law Update, 2008 HR Southwest, Human Resources Conference and Exposition, Fort Worth, TX, October 2008

 • E-Discovery: What’s Practical for Employers and Employers (Part I, Intermediate Level), ABA Labor and Employment Section Annual Conference, Denver, CO, September 2008